Metrofire's mission critical activities include:

 10 ALARM RUNNING CARD SYSTEM

-Fire apparatus and ambulance response between communities occurs on a daily basis.
+The 10-Alarm Metrofire Running Card system has been designed to supplement traditional, local mutual aid systems.
+Response is preplanned to meet the needs of the area fire departments.
+The system coordinates a complex matrix of responding resources and manpower.
+The system preplans the response to major incidents and the substitution of apparatus required to respond into any community that, due to its own level of activity, are unable to respond to additional emergencies.
+The system has historically proven its flexibility and effectiveness.
+Fire apparatus and ambulance response between communities occur on a daily basis.
 Both large-scale and simultaneous fires are routinely handled by the Metrofire system.
 Fire Alarm Operators provide for the rapid dispatch of supplemental aid to communities, provide for the substitution of apparatus when overburdened departments are unable to respond, and ensure that specialized resources are delivered immediately when requested.

 HazMat Response Team

-Hazardous Material Response System and is available to mitigate hazardous materials incidents.
+The METROFIRE District HazMat Response Team, comprised of 40 specially trained members from community departments is part of the Statewide Hazardous Material Response System and is available to mitigate hazardous materials incidents.
 The Metrofire Hazmat Team operates an Operational Response Unit and a Technical Operations Module.

 Air Supply Unit